-This means you can meditate at any time, any place, and in any position!
-Although all of this is true, meditating in different postures can result in different outcomes.
+Although all of this is true, meditating in different postures can result in different outcomes for some.

 It’s only natural that lying down causes people to feel more relaxed which can lead to them falling asleep, which is although has its benefits is not always ideal not during meditation.

 Even if you don’t slide into a deep sleep you may still experience a dip of drowsiness and as a result, the mind loses its capability of being attentive.

-Meditation requires us to be fully conscious, however, some of you may find difficult to meditate while sitting, due to your health reasons.
-In this case, meditating while lying down is still an excellent option and if you do slip into sleep while listening to a guided meditation I’m sure there are benefits to listening to such a peaceful soundtrack while you drift off.
+Meditation requires us to be fully conscious, however, some of people may find it difficult to meditate while sitting, due to health reasons or other issues.
+In this case, meditating while lying down is an excellent option and if you do slip into sleep while listening to a guided meditation I’m sure there are benefits to listening to such a peaceful soundtrack while you drift off.

 - Choose a surface that is much wider than your body.
 It can be a mattress, bed, blanket or yoga towel.
 You must be able to stretch your body as much as you can without any interference allowing you lie as comfortably as possible.